PROTECTION OF STAINED GLASS

 Barley Studio provide environmental and mechanical protection for windows, both ancient and modern

-Environmental Protective Glazing (also known as ‘Isothermal’ Glazing) protects stained glass from deterioration through the action of moisture.
+Keith Barley MBE pioneered the use of Environmental Protective Glazing in the UK to preserve our vulnerable stained glass.
 This reversible intervention effectively preserves endangered glass whilst keeping it within the architectural setting, and has been adopted by the majority of stained glass conservators in Great Britain.

+Mechanical protection from impact damage, whether accidental or malicious, is generally provided using wire guards.
 Secondary glazing, through the installation of an additional glazing layer, can also be used for mechanical protection, and to improve both heat insulation and sound-proofing of a building whilst preserving historic leaded glazing.